 • service must be framed as part of a meaningful tradition of helping others

-Service is a St. Paul’s tradition, from our youngest students to our alumni, from second graders helping at the Senior Food Co-op, to third graders conducting the longest running bird census at Lake Merritt, to sixth graders pulling 20 tons of trash from Lake Merritt in the last 12 years, to middle school students who are stalwart volunteers at Clausen House, Age Song at Lakeside Park, and other greater Lake Merritt organizations.
+Service is a St. Paul’s tradition, from our youngest students to our alumni, from second graders helping at the Senior Food Co-op, to third graders conducting the longest running bird census at Lake Merritt, to sixth graders pulling 20 tons of trash from Lake Merritt in the last 12 years, to middle school students who volunteer at Age Song at Lakeside Park and other greater Lake Merritt organizations.

 Our Partner Service Organizations